-- (1) First violation The fine of sixty dollars (\$60.00) shall be assessed for a first violation of this division. - (2) Second violation The fine of one hundred fifty dollars (\$150.00) shall be assessed for a second violation of this division within a thirty-day period. - (3) Third or subsequent violation For a third or subsequent violation committed by the owner during a thirty-day period or longer, the violation will be adjudicated and the penalty determined by the municipal judge. - (4) If after a ninety-day period, all violations of this division have been rectified and no additional violations have occurred during that ninety-day period, then any further violations of this division will be assessed as a first violation. - (e) Right to appeal.
-A person convicted found guilty of for a violation of this division may appeal within fourteen (14) days to the county circuit court for trial de novo. - (f) Delivery of notices.
-Whenever the city is required or permitted to: - (1) Give a notice to any party, such notice must be in writing; or - (2) Deliver a document to any party, such notice or document may be delivered by personal delivery, certified mail (return receipt requested), or registered mail (return receipt requested), to the address of such party which is in the records of the city or is otherwise known to the city. - (a) Remedies not exclusive. - (1) The remedies listed in this division are not exclusive of any other remedies available under any applicable federal, state or local law and it is within the discretion of the city to seek cumulative remedies. - (2) Nothing in this subsection shall limit the authority of the city engineer to take any action, including emergency action or any other enforcement action, without first issuing a notice of violation. - (3) Except where otherwise provided, every day any violation of this division or an order issued hereunder, shall continue shall constitute a separate offense.
+days to the county circuit court for trial de novo.

+- (e) Delivery of notices.
+Whenever the city is required or permitted to: - (1) Give a notice to any party, such notice must be in writing; or - (2) Deliver a document to any party, such notice or document may be delivered by personal delivery, certified mail (return receipt requested), or registered mail (return receipt requested), to the address of such party which is in the records of the city or is otherwise known to the city. - (f) Remedies not exclusive. - (1) The remedies listed in this division are not exclusive of any other remedies available under any applicable federal, state or local law and it is within the discretion of the city to seek cumulative remedies. - (2) Nothing in this subsection shall limit the authority of the city engineer to take any action, including emergency action or any other enforcement action, without first issuing a notice of violation. - (3) Except where otherwise provided, every day any violation of this chapter or an order issued hereunder shall continue shall constitute a separate offense.